Fas96/CoronaTracker/README.md

 - Retrofit 2 - OkHttp3 - request/response API
 - Glide - for image loading.
 - LiveData with Coroutines and Flow - Work In Progress.
-- LiveData - use LiveData to see UI update with data changes.
 - Data Binding - bind UI components in layouts to data sources

 ## Overview of app arch.